idata-lab/hadoop-docker-cluster/README.md

 ```bash
 ./hadoop-docker-cluster.sh build
 ```
-> It`s takes a lot of time, depends on your network
+> It takes a lot of time, depends on your network

 ### Step 3: Cluster start
 - Use `launch` to create and start containers